RSS

 History

-At the end of March 2021 the Chinese , the technology company and owner TikTok ByteDance acquired the Moonton gaming studio for $4 billion.
-According to the data, the Reuters acquisition was made through the Nuverse video game division of ByteDance.
+At the end of March 2021 the Chinese , the technology company and owner TikTok ByteDance acquired Moonton gaming studio for $4 billion.
+The Reuters acquisition was formalized through ByteDance's Nuverse video game division, according to the data.

-Nuverse was founded in 2019 and published games such as Strike Royale, Eden no Tobira, Arena of Evolution: Red Tides and others.
-In early 2021, the ByteDance gaming division launched an official website.
-In turn, Moonton is widely known throughout the world as the publisher of the popular Mobile Legends franchise, in which Mobile Legends: Bang Bang has gained particular popularity.
+Nuverse was founded in 2019 and has published games such as Strike Royale, Eden no Tobira, Arena of Evolution: Red Tides and others.
+In early 2021, the gaming division of ByteDance launched an official website.
+In turn, Moonton is widely known worldwide as the publisher of the popular Mobile Legends franchise, in which Mobile Legends: Bang Bang gained particular popularity.

-Analysts consider the deal an important event in the history of mobile eSports.
-The purchase makes ByteDance a direct competitor to the Chinese holding Tencent.
-Since the rights to Mobile Legends will pass to ByteDance after the deal, the company will be able to directly compete with Honor of Kings and League of Legends - popular Tencent games, which have become a major source of revenue for the company.
+Analysts consider the deal an important event in the history of mobile esports.
+The purchase makes ByteDance a direct competitor to Chinese holding Tencent.
+Since the rights to Mobile Legends will transfer to ByteDance after the deal, the company will be able to directly compete with Honor of Kings and League of Legends, Tencent's popular games, which have become a major source of revenue for the company.

 File:Aquote1.png

-Through collaboration between teams and experience, Moonton provides the strategic support needed for the rapid development of Nuverse.
+Through collaboration between teams and experience, Moonton provides the strategic support needed to rapidly develop Nuverse.

 File:Aquote2.png

-Moonton CEO Yuan Jing said that if the deal is approved by the authorities, Moonton will continue to act as an independent organization.[1]
+Moonton CEO Yuan Jing said that if the deal was approved by the authorities, Moonton would continue to operate as an independent organization.[1]

 Notes